Nom-nom-hub/arc-kit/templates/commands/checklist.md

 - Include evolution validation for all quality measures
 - Build in learning and improvement mechanisms
 - ERROR on checklists that don't accommodate adaptation
+- **CRITICAL**: Checklists must include comprehensive testing verification items
+- **CRITICAL**: Checklists must validate all functionality works as specified
+- **CRITICAL**: Checklists must include dependency and integration verification
+- **CRITICAL**: Checklists must verify error handling and edge cases

+## Next Step Recommendation

+Now that your adaptive checklist is complete, the most logical next step is:

+- **Primary**: Use the checklist to verify your implementation (either go back to `/arckit.implement` or execute verification tasks manually)
+- **Alternative**: Return to `/arckit.define` for the next feature, using this checklist as a quality reference

+The adaptive checklist you've created should guide quality assurance for your current implementation and serve as a reference for future development.

+**Pro tip**: The quality criteria you've defined will help ensure your adaptive systems maintain quality across different contexts and evolution paths.